Ahmed Mohamed Jasir: Libya and massive student scholarship Schemes

 In 1971, a new dissident forces unhappy with the Eritrean Liberation Front’s manner of operating, formed the Eritrean Liberation Forces–People’s Liberation Forces(ELF-PLF) as cited in.
 In 1972, Ahmed Jasir, alongside the national leader, Omar Borj, was assigned to Libya's branch as representatives of ELF-PLF in Tripoli.
 It is well known that Libya has enormously contributed to providing scholarships to thousands of Eritrean students from all parts of Eritrea where they had opportunities to complete their education to university levels in different fields of such as science, medicine, engineering, arts ...etc.
-Many who graduated and benefited from those opportunities tell that Ahmed Jasir had insisted to continue his mission by supporting Eritrean students throughout 1980s, particularly those who are most marginalised in refugee camps in Sudan.
+Many who graduated and benefited from those opportunities tell that Ahmed Jasir had insisted to continue his mission by supporting Eritrean students throughout the 1980s, particularly those who are most marginalised in refugee camps in Sudan.

 Head of Media and Public Relations

 In 1977, Ahmed Jasir became a member of the Executive Committee and Head of Media and Public Relations of the People's Liberation Forces which was led by Osman Saleh Sabbe.
-Many ex members of the organisation believe that Ahmed Jasir's role, as a robust leader, helped to transferred the Eritrean Liberation Forces – People’s Liberation Forces (ELF-PLF) as a leading Front with credible vision and mission.